RubyLake/CSC3100/README.md

 # CSC3100
-Welcome to the group repository for CSC 3100!
-Web Programming
+Welcome to the group repository for CSC 3100: Web Programming!
 --------------------------------------------------------------------
            .".".".
          (`       `)               _.-=-.